gushenweiz/scCAEs/README.md

 ### Other Datesets

 If you want to run other 10X type datasets, you can put your 10X type dataset files and cell label file into "/datasets/10X".
-In other words. "/Datasets/10X" should contain three 10X type files "barcodes.tsv", "genes.tsv", "matrix.mtx" and a cell label file "label.csv".
+In other words, "/Datasets/10X" should contain three 10X type files: "barcodes.tsv", "genes.tsv", "matrix.mtx", and a cell label file "label.csv".

 Then you can run the following code in your command lines: